ingmarboeschen/JATSdecoder/README.md

   - get.references() # extracts reference list as vector

 - **JATSdecoder::study.character()** applies several functions on specific elements of the `JATSdecoder()` result.
-These functions can be used stand alone on any plain text input:
+These functions can be used stand alone on any plain textual input:
   - get.n.studies()   # extracts number of studies from sections or abstract
   - get.alpha.error()  # extracts alpha error from text
   - get.method()  # extracts statistical methods from method and result section with `ngram()`